-E3802.12 Arc-fault protection of bedroom outlets.
-All branch circuits that supply 120-volt, single-phase, 15- and

-20-ampere outlets installed in bedrooms shall be protected by a combination type or branch/feeder type arc-fault circuit interrupter installed to provide protection of the entire branch circuit.
-Effective January 1, 2008, such arc-fault circuit interrupter devices shall be combination type.
+E3902.11 Arc-fault protection of bedroom outlets.
+All branch circuits that supply 120-volt, single phase, 15- and 20-ampere outlets installed in bedrooms shall be protected by a combination type arc-fault circuit interrupter installed to provide protection of the branch circuit.